 No, it’s not just Tulip Mania.
-The underpinnings of cryptocurrency — a distributed leger system called the blockchain — has a real place in the future of technology, regardless of whether or not the price of Bitcoin is $0 or $50,000.
+The underpinnings of cryptocurrency — a distributed leger system called the blockchain — have a real place in the future of technology, regardless of whether the price of Bitcoin is $0 or $50,000.

-The blockchain is the decentralized heart of cryptocurrency, and is a distributed ledger of records which allow for the verification of records without the need for a middleman.
+The blockchain is the decentralized heart of cryptocurrency, a distributed ledger of records which allows for the verification of records without the need for a middleman.
 While its primary use in 2017 and before was to verify cryptocurrency transactions, developers are realizing it has uses outside of finance.
 Transaction records, or “blocks” are cryptographically protected and then distributed to all participants.

 This allows transactions to be verified without the need for human involvement, but also much more impervious to spoofing.
 If one version of a block is corrupted, other participants still have correct copies of that block, preventing its use.
 Blockchains could be used to verify contractual terms — perhaps even execute them automatically in “smart contracts”, or verify access to resources.

 2018 is only going to be the beginning of a years-long transformation of many industries as a result.
 With cybersecurity such a big story in 2017, the blockchain seems like it’s prime for a breakout year in 2018.
 Don’t be surprised if for whatever reason years down the road cryptocurrency collapses yet blockchain survives.
 It’s that game-changing.